PatchmadeSOL/Pump-Toolset/README.md

 # Pump Toolset
-An open-source extension that aims to improve various aspects of the popular Solana trading site pump.fun

-  * Currently only available for Chrome based browsers.
+An open-source extension that aims to improve various aspects of the popular Solana trading site pump.fun ⚠️ Currently only available for Chrome based browsers.

 💎 **Features**

-  * Website Optimization -
+  * Website Optimization - Improves load times and reduces overall system usage
+  * Reduce Gas Fees - Lowers fees while creating tokens when possible
-  * Photon Redirect -
+  * Photon Redirect - Auto-redirects to your coin's Photon chart upon creation
-  * Auto Expand -
+  * Auto Expand - Automatically expands the 'Show more options' menu
-  * Reduce Gas Fees -
-  * Templates -
+  * Templates - Create templates to autofill token settings for creation

 ⚙️ **How to Install**